Croat79/EmThreat/README.md

   - -i | {csv,json,txt} | Input: Determines the file type of the database used.
   - -o | {print,save} |   Output: Determines if saved to a file or printed to screen.
   - -n |              Name: The name that the report file will be saved as.
+  - -s |              To print out software paths found in the report.

 ## Contributing
 emthreat.py is the main driver file that handles arguments, calls functions from supporting libraries, and executes the output.